Left Continue shopping

 Update Your Kit Regularly

 Doctors recommend checking your kit every 6 months.
-Go over expiration dates, replace used or damaged items, and adjust the contents based on the season or changes in the household — like the arrival of a baby, new allergies, or chronic conditions.
+Go over expiration dates, replace used or damaged items, and adjust the contents based on the season or changes in the household — like the arrival of a baby, new or chronic conditions.

 🔹 Tip: attach a list of contents with expiration dates to your kit.
 It’ll help track what needs replacing.